Communities

 I took this photo at the entrance of the Public Library in West Bromwich.
 For me, the many different small pieces which make the mosaics represent the diversity of places like West Bromwich, their openness to different languages and cultures in the public space and the intricate tapestry that all these diverse tokens of belonging form together.

-Theme: Belonging By Yordanka
+Theme: Belonging

 Migrations